vivimarani/flight_fares/README.md

 **QPX Express API (Flight Fares) **

     * Send HTTP POST request to API endpoint: https://www.googleapis.com/qpxExpress/v1/trips/search
+    * more info at Final-Project-QPX-Express-API.ipynb

 ## Kinesis
-    * Setup Kinesis firehose on aws
+    * Setup Kinesis firehose on AWS using boto3 to pull data from API
-    * Specify the bucket that I want to direct the firehose to
+    * Specify the bucket that I want to direct the firehose to in S3
     * Use the cronjob to run test_api.py every 30 minutes